state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 ## `createSelectors`

+`createSelectors` has been deprecated in favor of [`buildSelectors`](/concepts/adapters#buildselectors)

-`createAdapter` memoizes selectors passed into the `selectors` property, but it only does so shallowly. `createSelectors` provides full selector memoization and a default `state` selector (after the first argument).
+[`createAdapter`](/concepts/adapters#createadapter) memoizes selectors passed into the `selectors` property, but it only does so shallowly. `createSelectors` provides full selector memoization and a default `state` selector (after the first argument).
 It takes up to 7 selector objects as arguments, each one receiving all of the selectors from the previous selector objects.

 ```typescript
 import { createSelectors, createAdapter } from '@state-adapt/core';